onnimonni/ohsome-planet/README.md

 ## Further Notes
 * For relations that consist of more than 500 members we skip `MultiPolygon` geometry building and fall back to `GeometryCollection`.
 Check `MEMBERS_THRESHOLD` in `ohsome-contributions/src/main/java/org/heigit/ohsome/contributions/contrib/ContributionGeometry.java`.
+* For contributions with status `deleted` we use the geometry of the previous version.
+This allows you to spatially filter also for deleted elements, e.g. by bounding box.
+In the sense of OSM deleted elements do not have any geometry.